Blue Cross Blue Shield Drug Rehab Coverage

 - We’ll review and walk you through your Blue Cross Blue Shield health insurance plan.

-- We’ll help you figure out if you are covered for substance abuse treatment.
+- We’ll help you figure out if you are covered for specific detox, substance abuse treatment, and mental health services.

-- We’ll help decide what kind of treatment and how much is covered.
+- We’ll help you decide what kind of treatment is best and how much BCBS will cover.